 In layman, when the outside temperature increases due to fire.
 The pressure inside the fire extinguisher also increases.
 Thus, it can explode.
 That’s why Strong tanks or cylinders are needed to stop the fire extinguisher from exploding.

-The next one in the list of my My Top 6 real-life Gay Lussac Law examples is working of aerosol spray.
+The next one in the list is working of aerosol spray.
 Again, the working of aerosol spray is quite similar to that of a fire extinguisher.
 I mean, when you press the lever, the spray comes out.

 Well, you should know that sometimes aerosol sprays (for example Deodrants) can explode too.
 And, the obvious reason behind this is the Gay Lussac Law.

 That’s why there is a warning sign outside every deodorant bottle. “pressurized container, protect it from sunlight. do not expose it to a temperature above 50°C”.
 Because, if you do; you know according to Gay Lussac law definition, what will happen next??